blue5800/segmentation_guard_2/README.md

 ## Limitations:
 1. The kernel module has only been tested on linux-7.1-rc6 and 7.0.11-arch1-1. if the internal ABI in your kernel is different, it won't work and it will likely crash spectacularly.
 3. You tell me.

-## Future plans:
-I might add a per-process opt-in system so that loading the module doesn't literally set every running process' memory security back 30 years.
-Undecided.
-But I've kind of accomplished what i wanted to with this, so I cannot guarantee any furhter work.

 ## License
 GPL